webqit/webflo/site/docs/concepts/routing.md

 Together, these form a vertical routing pipeline.

-Below is a conceptual diagram of how a navigation request flows donw the layers:
+Below is a conceptual diagram of how a navigation request flows down the routing layers:

 ```js
 ┌─────────────┐   │   ┌─────────────────────────────────┐